Piplantri: Notability

 The initiative that began in 2006 has turned Piplantri village into an oasis.
-The birth of a girl child is now welcomed and the village is covered with Neem, Mango, Amla and Sheesham trees leading to a higher water level and richer wildlife.
+The birth of a girl is now welcomed.
+The planting of trees has led to a higher groundwater level and richer wildlife.

 The initiative has also helped the town’s economy.
 To keep termites away from the trees, many of which bear fruit, the village has planted more than 2.5 million Aloe vera plants around them.
 Gradually, the villagers realized that Aloe vera could be processed and marketed in a variety of ways.
-So the community now produces and markets aloe-based products like juice and gel, among other things.
+The community now produces and markets aloe-based products like juice and gel, among other things.